 Under standards established by the Public Company Accounting Oversight Board, a material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected and corrected on a timely basis.
 During the audit of our financial statements, for the fiscal years ended December 31, 2019 and 2020, we and our independent registered public accounting firm identified a material weakness in our financial close and reporting process.
 Specifically, that process was not adequately designed, documented, and executed to support the accurate and timely reporting of the Company's financial results with respect to complex, non-routine transactions, such as business combinations.
-Consequently, we inappropriately accounted for our entry into a stock purchase agreement with THP on January 14, 2019, pursuant to which THP acquired majority control of Teknova (the THP Transaction), including as to certain tax benefits and the allocation of transaction costs across periods.
+Consequently, we inappropriately accounted for our entry into a stock purchase agreement with Telegraph Hill Partners Management Company LLC (Telegraph Hill Partners), through its affiliates Telegraph Hill Partners IV, L.P.
+(THP LP) and THP IV Affiliates Fund, LLC (THP LLC, and collectively with THP LP, THP) on January 14, 2019, pursuant to which THP acquired majority control of Teknova (the THP Transaction), including as to certain tax benefits and the allocation of transaction costs across periods.
 Our audited financial statements presented the THP Transaction in accordance with GAAP, however, such adjustments amounted to a material weakness.
 The material weakness remained un-remediated as of December 31, 2021.

 As a result of the material weakness, we hired accounting employees and engaged consultants with specific technical accounting experience necessary to assist with complex, non-routine transactions.
-We have also designed and implemented additional controls and procedures both as it relates to our financial close and reporting process as well as complex, non-routine transactions.
-As a result of our actions, we believe our material weakness has been remediated as of March 31, 2022.
+We also designed and implemented additional controls and procedures both as it relates to our financial close and reporting process as well as complex, non-routine transactions.
+As a result of our actions, we believe our material weakness was remediated as of March 31, 2022.